 For instance, let us assume you are in the delivery business where you have a mediator who deals with your products.
 So, you can directly sell them to mediators in order to find the right customers or deliver them to clothing stores.
 Here, products are released from the warehouse and transited to the customer fulfillment center.

 This process of shipping products from the manufacturing farm to the distribution center is a middle mile delivery.

-What are the Advantages of Middle Mile Delivery?
+What are the Benefits and Challenges of Middle Mile Delivery?

 The primary reason why middle mile logistics are gaining much traction in the world of the supply chain is because of the various advantages that it offers.
 Let us take a look at these advantages: